wobomagondarr/ccipher/README.md

 Explanation:

-This section defines the encrypt function, which performs Caesar Cipher encryption.

-It retrieves the shift value, input text, and a set of characters.
+- This function is defined to handle the encryption process.
+- It starts by getting the value of the shift (a key for Caesar cipher) from the user through the **`shift_entry`** widget.
+- It calculates the actual shift value by taking the modulo 26 to ensure it's within the range [0, 25] as there are 26 letter in the alphabet.
+- It defines the character set **`chars`** as all lowercase letters in the English alphabet.

-It generates a key for encryption based on the shift value.
+- It generates a substitution key for encryption based on the given shift value.
+- It takes the input text entered by the user in the **`input_text`** Text widget.

-The function then encrypts the input text using the key and displays the result in the GUI.
+- It processes the input text character by character, encrypting only the alphabetic characters using the key.
+Non-alphabetic and Uppercase characters remain unchanged.
+- The result is displayed in the **`result_text`** Text widget, and its text color is set to dark green.

 Section 3: Decryption Function